Chilkoot Lake: Water sports

 Chilkoot Lake is considered a good water body for safe and peaceful kayaking, particularly for beginners in paddle kayaking (for learning the basic skills).
 The kayak launching post is the State Park at the southern end of the lake where facilities available are a ramp, floating dock, free parking grounds, picnic shelters and rest rooms.
-Kayaking offers good sights of wild life such as bald eagles and salmon spawning.
+Kayaking offers good sights of wildlife such as bald eagles and salmon spawning.
 Kayaking trip around the lake takes about 5 hours.
 Even though a USGS map is available as guide for kayakers, the small lake does not require any help of a map for navigation.
 The main security precaution to be observed by kayakers is not disturb the bears, which may be seen hunting for fish on the shore line.